mvysny/ev-fi/_posts/2019-11-2-schuko-charging.md

 * If the wiring is older or the fuse is just 10A, charge at most at 8A.
 * If the fuse is just 10A and there may be other appliances drawing power, charge at 6A.

-In order to charge your car at the abovementioned speeds, you need two things:
+In order to charge your car at the above-mentioned speeds, you need two things:

-* A proper extension cord,
+* A proper extension cord (may not be needed if your charger has cable which is long enough),
-* A car charger with configurable charging speed, or a car with configurable charging speed (I only know of Teslas).
+* A car charger with configurable charging speed, or a car with configurable charging speed.

 ## Extension Cords (Jatkojohdot)